fluffeliger/tableapi/README.md

 from TableAPI.tableapi import Table
 ```

-To write a simple Table, create a table object with the columns and some simple rows:
+To write a simple Table, create a table object with the columns and a simple rows:

 ```py
 table = Table('A', 'B')